CDCgov/polkapox/docs/usage.md

 If you're providing a samplesheet, the pipeline will automatically detect paired-end vs. single-end reads based on the samplesheet, as described above.

 ## Entrypoint/Subworkflow options
 This workflow contains several entrypoints that allow you as the user to specify which components of the workflow you would like to run.
 You must select one entrypoint using the `--workflow` parameter.
+Options include `full`, `filter_reads`, `ref_based`, and `denovo`.
+Read filtering is always run, but can optionally be run alone.

 ## Kraken2 DB options
-The default kraken2 database was assembled from MA001_USA_002 (Genbank Accession ON563414.3) and the human genome GRCh38 (GCF_000001405.40).
-For MPOX samples from other clades, or for other species of Orthopox, we recommend using an expanded database more inclusive of the target lineage.
-We included one version of this expanded database that includes MA001 and the human genome, as well as MPOX from Clade I (NC_003310), and the following Orthopox representative Refseq genomes:

-  +  Variola major (NC_001611)
-  +  Variola minor (DQ441419)
-  +  Alaskapox (MN240300)
-  +  Camelpox (NC_003391)
-  +  Cowpox (NC_003663)
-  +  Ectromelia (NC_004105)
-  +  Vaccinia (NC_006998)
-  +  Taterapox (NC_008291)
-  +  Racoonpox (NC027213)
-  +  Volepox (NC_031033)
-  +  Skunkpox (NC_031038)
-  +  Akhmeta (NC_055230)
-  +  Horsepox (NC_066642)
+The default kraken2 database was assembled from 15 Orthopox viruses including Monkeypox virus Clade II (MA001_USA_002), Monkeypox virus Clade I (NC_003310), Variola major (NC_001611), Variola minor (DQ441419), Borealpox (MN240300), Camelpox (NC_003391), Cowpox (NC_003663), Ectromelia (NC_004105), Vaccinia (NC_006998), Taterapox (NC_008291), Racoonpox (NC027213), Volepox (NC_031033), Skunkpox (NC_031038), Akhmeta (NC_055230), Horsepox (NC_066642), and the human genome build GRCh38 (GCF_000001405.40).
+We also include the path to smaller database with only Monkeypox virus Clade II (MA001_USA_002), and human genome build GRCh38 (GCF_000001405.40) which works quite well on Monkeypox virus Clade II samples.

 By default the pipeline will keep reads pertaining to any of these NCBI taxon IDs which are defined in the file `assets/kraken2_tax_ids.txt`.
 You can modify this file and point to it for filtering with the `--kraken2_tax_ids` parameter.

-You can recreate this database with the following commands:
+You can also recreate this database with the following commands:

 Install mamba
 ```